Abe Fortas: American University payments

-Fortas Film Festival
+"Fortas Film Festival"

 Thurmond also hammered at the issue of pornography.
 He condemned Fortas for voting with the majority to overturn obscenity laws dealing with pornographic films.
 Thurmond obtained some of the films in question and played them in the Senate building while the hearings were out of session.
-These showings became the known as "Fortas Film Festival", and the association of Fortas with some of the films' strip-teases and especially the rape or homosexual sex depicted in one called Flaming Creatures was effective in tarnishing Fortas's image and disheartening his supporters.
+These showings became known as the "Fortas Film Festival", and the association of Fortas with some of the films' strip-teases and especially the rape or homosexual sex depicted in one film, Flaming Creatures, was effective in tarnishing Fortas's image and disheartening his supporters.

 Cloture vote

-It was not until September 17, that the Judiciary Committee took a final vote on the nomination, reporting it favorably by an 11 to 6 vote to the full Senate.
-Thurmond promised to filibuster, and when the senate debate began on September 25, Fortas's opponents restated every criticism they had directed against Fortas, especially with regard to the issue of obscenity.
+It was not until September 17 that the Judiciary Committee took a final vote on the nomination, reporting it favorably by an 11 to 6 vote to the full Senate.
+Thurmond promised to filibuster, and when the senate debate began on September 25, Fortas's opponents restated every criticism they had earlier directed against Fortas, especially with regard to the issue of obscenity.
 Johnson remained resolute in his support for his nominee, saying to an aide: "We won't withdraw the nomination.
 I won't do that to Abe."

-The debate lasted for four days until a cloture motion to end the debate was made.
+The debate lasted for four days, until a cloture motion to end the debate was made.
 The 45–43 vote in favor of cloture demonstrated that the nomination was in trouble.
 It was 14 votes short of the two-thirds majority (59 votes) needed to cut off debate and force a vote on the nomination.
 (35 Democrats and 10 Republicans voted to end debate, while 24 Republicans and 19 Democrats voted to continue it.)
 Although the vote suggested to Fortas's supporters that a slim majority favored confirmation, it effectively derailed the nomination.
-In light of the slim prospect for a positive outcome, Johnson withdrew the nomination.
+In light of the slim prospect for a positive outcome, Johnson withdrew Fortas's nomination.

-News accounts at the time consistently described the Senate floor debate as a filibuster intended to prevent the nomination from reaching the floor, where a simple-majority vote would have been enough for confirmation.
+News accounts at the time consistently described the Senate floor debate as a filibuster intended to prevent the nomination from reaching the floor, where a simple majority vote would have been enough for confirmation.
 Republican Senator John Cornyn asserted in 2003, however, that several senators who opposed Fortas asserted at the time they were not conducting a perpetual filibuster and were not trying to prevent a final up-or-down vote from occurring.
 Public debate occasionally still occurs over whether Fortas would have been confirmed in a simple majority vote.
-The Fortas vote is seen as an early precedent for later filibusters of judicial nominees.
+The Fortas nomination is seen as a harbinger of later filibusters of judicial nominees.

-Richard Nixon won the 1968 presidential election, and Johnson did not make another nomination before his term as president ended on January 20, 1969.
+Richard Nixon won the 1968 presidential election, and Johnson did not make another nomination before his term as president expired on January 20, 1969.
 Earl Warren was succeeded as chief justice by Warren Burger, who was sworn into office on June 23, 1969.